David Peckett, John Driskell and Les Sims travelled with Audley on their return visit to Nepal.

 In November 1967 we set off to drive overland to Nepal, four men and one woman.
 We all met at Teacher Training College and had been planning the expedition for two years.
 Each had contributed £300 to cover the cost of the Land Rover and one year’s travel.

-We were entirely self-financed and were among the first to take ‘a gap year’- after teaching for three years.
-The journey was ours; we were free to visit, to wander where ever we wanted.
+We were entirely self-financed and were among the first to take ‘a gap year’— after teaching for three years.
+The journey was ours; we were free to visit, to wander wherever we wanted.
 Every day was an adventure.
 Every day was a day of discovery.
 There were few local maps and no guide books; we knew of lots we wanted to see and do but we were entirely flexible and changed our plans almost daily when we met other travellers and listened to their experiences.
 The only limit was to stay away as long as our money lasted.

 We travelled out through Europe, Turkey, Iran, Pakistan and India into Nepal.
 Our diaries, written every day, tell the stories that still thrill me to read forty two years later; Persepolis when we were the only tourists there; and we camped right by the main gates; of Christmas camping out in the Iranian desert completely alone beneath those incredible night skies; of Fatehpur Sikri where we camped right in the heart of the complex of palaces and wandered in and out freely.
 A day at the Taj Mahal with about fifty Indian tourists and no other Europeans, and so on until we arrived in Kathmandu.